Towards Generalized Certified Robustness with Multi-Norm Training: Background

 \subsection{Neural network verification}

-Neural network verification is used to formally prove the robustness of a neural network.
-The portion of the samples that can be proved robust is called \emph{certified accuracy}.
-Box or interval bounded propagation~\citep{gowal2018effectiveness,mirman2018differentiable} (IBP) is a simple yet effective verification method.
-Essentially, IBP calculates an over-approximation of the network’s reachable set by propagating an over-approximation of the input region $B_p(x,\epsilon_p), p \in \{2, \infty\}$ through the network, and then verifies whether all reachable outputs result in the correct classification.
-For instance, we consider a network $f = L_j \circ \sigma \circ L_{j-2} \circ \ldots \circ L_1$, with linear layers $L_i$ and ReLU activation functions $\sigma$.
-We then propagate $B_p(x,\epsilon_p)$ layer by layer (see~\citet{gowal2018effectiveness, mirman2018differentiable} for more details).
-For the output $o = \{\overline{o}_i, \underline{o}_i\}_{i=0}^{i<k}$, the lower bound of the correct class should be higher than the upper bounds of other classes ($\forall i \in [0,k), i \neq y, \overline{o}_i - \underline{o}_y < 0$) to be provably robust.
+Neural network verification formally proves a network’s robustness, with the provably robust samples defining the \emph{certified accuracy}.
+Interval Bound Propagation (IBP)~\citep{gowal2018effectiveness, mirman2018differentiable} is a simple yet effective method for verification.
+It over-approximates the input region $B_p(x, \epsilon_p), p \in \{2, \infty\}$, propagates it layer by layer through the network $f = L_j \circ \sigma \circ L_{j-2} \circ \ldots \circ L_1$ (with linear layers $L_i$ and ReLU activations $\sigma$), and verifies whether the reachable outputs classify correctly.
+Robustness is certified if the lower bound of the correct class exceeds the upper bounds of all others ($\forall i \neq y, \overline{o}_i - \underline{o}_y < 0$) (for more details, see~\citet{gowal2018effectiveness}).